Skip to main content

 • graphics

-The graphics of the game have received mixed reviews, with many users criticizing the lackluster 2D visuals that feel outdated compared to contemporary 3D graphics, likely due to the game's browser-based nature.
-While some players appreciate the simple yet appealing aesthetics, others find them insufficient and reminiscent of older games, leading to a general consensus that the visuals could be significantly improved.
-Overall, the graphics are seen as a weak point, detracting from the overall experience.
+The graphics of the game have received mixed reviews, with many users criticizing the lackluster 2D visuals that feel outdated compared to contemporary 3D graphics, likely due to budget constraints.
+However, some players appreciate the simple yet appealing aesthetics, noting that while the visuals may not be groundbreaking, they contribute positively to the overall experience.
+Overall, the graphics are seen as a weak point, but they still offer a certain charm for fans of the genre.

 • “One of the most satisfying idles out there with visuals to boot.”